chena/daily-log/README.md

 # Daily Log

-Simple app that allows you to log an itemized list daily for a specific date range.
+Simple app that allows you to log a list of items daily for a specific date range.

 * Served with Flask(Python).
 * JavaScript/jQuery for DOM manipulation.